-The Barnes-Jewish Hospital Pharmacy Department organizational structure consists of 7 inpatient pharmacy managers supporting the Director of Pharmacy.
-This experience will provide the pharmacy resident with the opportunity to work closely with pharmacy administration to gain exposure and better understanding of managerial responsibilities.
-Core topics that will be emphasized during the rotation include pharmacy purchasing, lean processes, regulatory agencies and compliance, pharmacy budgeting, employee engagement, JCAHO, policy writing, creating staffing plans, and evaluation procedures.
+The Barnes-Jewish Hospital Pharmacy Department organizational structure consists of inpatient pharmacy managers and directors who support the executive director of pharmacy.
+This experience is designed to provide the resident with the opportunity to work closely with pharmacy administration to gain exposure and understanding of managerial responsibilities.
+Core topics that will be emphasized during the rotation include pharmacy purchasing, pharmacy budgeting, staffing planning, lean processes, employee engagement, employee evaluation procedures, policy writing, and regulatory agencies/compliance.

-The resident will attend daily rounds in a 21-bed cardiothoracic intensive care unit (CTICU).
-Opportunity is given for participating in the care of patients following cardiac and thoracic surgeries.
-The learning experience includes specialized therapies unique to the CTICU such as placement of ventricular assist devices, extracorporal membrane oxygenation (ECMO), heart transplantations and lung transplantations.
-Division of Cadiothoracic Surgery
+The resident will attend daily rounds and provide pharmaceutical care and drug information for patients in a 36-bed CTICU.
+Residents will participate in the care of patients following cardiac, vascular, and/or thoracic surgery.
+This learning experience includes exposure to specialized therapies unique to the CTICU such as placement of ventricular assist devices, extracorporeal life support (ECLS), heart transplantation, and lung transplantation.
+Division of Cardiothoracic Surgery

-The resident will attend rounds with an internal medicine team which cares for patients that have a wide variety of disease states.
-Under the guidance of the preceptor, the resident will provide drug information to the team and pharmaceutical care to the team's patients.
-The resident assists in providing patient care services to other patients on the assigned nursing division.
-Opportunities exist for patient education, assessment and counseling.
-The resident will also assist in precepting PharmD students.
-Improving patient communication skills is an important activity for this rotation.
-Developing the resident’s knowledge base will be emphasized.
+The resident will attend rounds with one of eight internal medicine teaching teams which cares for patients that have a wide variety of disease states.
+The resident will develop an interactive role with the medicine team by providing drug information and patient-specific pharmaceutical care to the team's patients.
+Opportunities exist for patient education, assessment, and counseling.
+Emphasis will be placed on improving patient communication skills and developing the resident’s knowledge base.
 Department of Medicine

 Investigational Drug Service

-Residents will assist in the implementation of investigational drug studies including drug information, staff education, drug accountability, and data collection.
-Discussions will cover the history of human research, ethical conflicts, the role of pharmacists in development of new medications, research funding and study design.
-When available, the resident will observe the scientific review process for new studies, data safety monitoring and study approval by the Human Research Protection Office (IRB).
-If time can be scheduled, visits during the residency rotation will include the AIDS Clinical Trials Unit, Siteman Cancer Center, the Institute of Clinical and Translational Sciences , the Center for Clinical Studies, and the Biologic Therapy Core, which maintains a GMP facility
+The resident will assist in the implementation of investigational drug studies including drug information, staff education, drug accountability, and data collection.
+Discussions during rotation will cover the history of human research, ethical conflicts, the role of pharmacists in developing new medications, research funding, and study design.
+When available, the resident will observe the scientific review process for new studies, data safety monitoring and study approval by the institutional review board.

-A 48-bed inpatient psychiatry unit services individuals with acute exacerbations of serious and persistent mental illnesses including but not limited to schizophrenia, bipolar disorder, major depression, and substance use disorders.
+The 48-bed inpatient psychiatry unit services individuals with acute exacerbation of serious and persistent mental illnesses including but not limited to schizophrenia, bipolar disorder, major depression and substance use disorders.
 The resident will collaborate with one of five multidisciplinary psychiatry teams that focus on providing patient-centered mental healthcare in addition to general health maintenance for adults.
-The resident will participate in evaluating and observing patients with various mental health states through clinical assessment and daily monitoring in the inpatient setting.
+The resident will collaborate with one of five multidisciplinary psychiatry teams that focus on providing patient-centered mental healthcare in addition to general health maintenance for adults with psychiatric, medical, and combined illness.
 Clinical practice includes modeling the ideology of maintaining hope for recovery and for the reduction of stigma against individuals challenged with mental illness.
 Department of Psychiatry

-Surgery / Critical Care / Burn / Trauma
+Surgery / Burn / Trauma Intensive Care Unit (SICU)

 Transplant Infectious Diseases